- Available in: Ebook

 Malloy Family, Book 3

 Hermano is not just the bandito you met in The Bounty.
 He’s Malcolm Ross y Zarza half-Spanish, half-Scottish bastard son of a Texas hacienda owner who has hidden in the guise of a Mexican bandito for half his life.
-Malcolm left home at 18 fueled by rage at his half-brother Damasco and the treatment he received at the hands of Damasco’s mother, Isabella.
+Malcolm left home at eighteen and returns at age thirty-five to find his mother.

-He returns at age 35 to find his mother, the Scottish cook that fell under the spell of Don Alejandro Zarza.
-When Malcolm returns to Texas, he finds his childhood friend, Leigh Wynne, a widow and owner of the neighboring ranch.
+Malcolm never expects to find his childhood friend, Leigh Wynne, a widow and owner of the neighboring ranch.
 Unable to believe his gut-wrenching attraction to the girl he thought of as a little sister, he tries to fight his own instincts to make her his woman.

 Inevitably, he fails in his struggle, because together they set their world on fire.
 They forge a bond to find out the truth behind his dying father, his vicious half-brother, the murderous Isabella, and the passionate grab for the land held weakly by a man past his prime.
 Bullets will fly, and Malcolm and Leigh must stand and fight, for their lives and their future.

 It wasn’t often Malcolm was surprised, even more rare that he was shocked, and he had never been rendered speechless.